abrcdf1023/git-flow-cli/readme.md

 ## prepare to prerelease

-This option is use to merge master branch into prerelease branch and it's important before you merge into release.
+This option is use to merge master branch into prerelease branch.
-We highly recommend to test prerelease branch in test server before product deploy.
+We highly recommend deploy prerelease branch in testing server but this is totally optional.